-If you’re an athlete – a professional, an enthusiastic amateur or weekend warrior – you know all about fitness techniques and the need to protect your joints.
+If you’re an athlete – a professional, an enthusiastic amateur or weekend warrior –you know all about fitness techniques and the need to protect your joints.
 But you may be neglecting one important body part – your ankles.

-But there are a number of ways you can strengthen them: one easy way is to build yourself a little seesaw with a couple of bricks and a sturdy plank about 90cm long.
+one easy way is to build yourself a little seesaw with a couple of bricks and a sturdy plank about 90cm long.
 Put your feet on each end of the plank and pump up and down like you’re walking up a flight of stairs.
 Keep your hips over the centre of the board and don’t bend your knees too much.

 The exercise strengthens the ligaments and tendons that hold the ankle structure in place.